YashJain14/Script-Tokenization-for-Video-Generation/README.md

 ## Example

-For example, if your script file `script.txt` contains:

 ```
-The sun was setting behind the tall trees.
+The sun was setting behind the tall trees, casting long shadows across the forest floor.
-Birds chirped merrily as they returned to their nests.
+Birds chirped merrily as they returned to their nests, preparing for the night ahead.
-A gentle breeze rustled the leaves.
+A gentle breeze rustled the leaves, carrying with it the scent of pine and earth.
+In the distance, a river meandered through the landscape, its waters shimmering in the fading light.
+The tranquility of the forest was broken by the occasional rustle of small animals moving through the underbrush.
+As dusk descended, the sky turned into a canvas of vibrant colors, painting the clouds with shades of pink, orange, and purple.
+Fireflies began to emerge, their soft glow adding to the enchanting atmosphere.
+It was a scene straight out of a fairy tale, where magic lingered in every corner and time seemed to stand still.
 ```

 Running the script will produce prompts like: